platformio/platformio-core/docs/librarymanager/config.rst

 .. note::
     You can omit :ref:`libjson_author` field and define :ref:`libjson_repository` field.
-Only *GitHub-based* repository is
-    supported now.
-In this situation
+The only *GitHub-based* repository is supported now.
+In this case
     *PlatformIO-API Crawler* will use information from
     `GitHub API Users <https://developer.github.com/v3/users/>`_.